Monte9/react-native-starter/README.md

 1. The app is a runs on **BOTH** iOS & Android using single codebase mostly written in Javascript.
 1. The app has Login & Signup screens with reducers for user input, login & signup actions.
 1. The Login & Signup screens display a spinner to indicate activity.
-1. The Login & Signup forms also validate user input and display error message about the input fields.
 1. The app includes a Tab Bar Controller and is customizable to add more tabs.
 1. Each Tab Bar has it's own navigation state and hence can provide independent navigation states.
 1. The app uses Navigation Experimental to handle navigation.